openenergysolutions/openfmb.docs/docs/adapter/other-plugins/log.md

 - `filters`: a list of profiles to print
   - `profile`: name of the profile to monitor
   - `name`: conducting equipment identifier
-  - `path`: path of the file to which values will be appended to
+  - `path`: path of the file to which values will be appended
   - `print_alias`: if `true`, the alias of the values will be printed to the file
   - `log_all_values`: if `true`, all the value of this conducting equipment will be printed to `stdout`.
   - `values`: list of values to extract from the profile
     - `tag`: path of the value in the profile. e.g. "meterReading.readingMMXU.W.net.cVal.mag.f.value"
     - `alias`: alias that will optionally be printed with the value
-    - `digits`: Number of digits to keeps
+    - `digits`: number of digits to keep

 Here's an example of a configuration: